Digital Humanities and Object-Based Learning in the Museum and University Context

 UH students also participate in annual graduate and undergraduate seminars focused on object-based learning.
 Team-taught by UH faculty and MFAH curators, conservators, museum educators, and ICAA staff, the classes focus on the Latin American and Latinx collections at the MFAH as well as the digital resources and research activities of the ICAA, such as the ICAA Documents Project.
 The Object-Based Learning faculty include: Dr. Arden Decker (ICAA); Dr. Liz Donato (ICAA); Jane Gillies (Conservation); Dr. Caroline Goeser (Learning & Interpretation); Per Knutås (Conservation); Dr. Rex Koontz (University of Houston); Dr. Mari Carmen Ramírez (Latin American Art-ICAA); and Dr. Corina Rogge (Conservation).

-The fall 2021 course offers the first opportunity for students to engage directly with the recently inaugurated permanent collection galleries in the Nancy and Rich Kinder Building.
+This course offers the opportunity for students to engage directly with the recently inaugurated permanent collection galleries in the Nancy and Rich Kinder Building.
 Sessions focus on formal and conceptual themes, including: “Lines” (the Adolpho Leirner Collection of Brazilian Constructive Art); “Line into Space” (Gego); and the “Instability of Color” (Carlos Cruz-Diez and Hélio Oiticica) as well as processes, materials, and techniques, including “Postwar Developments in the Modern Paint Industry” (David Alfaro Siqueiros ); “Assemblage” (Antonio Berni, Elsa Gramcko); and “Decay and Degradation” (Grupo Mondongo, Teresa Margolles).
 Other topics include “Making an Exhibition” and “Spanish Colonial Paintings from the Thoma Collection.”

 In addition to close object-based study of the collections, students also engage with primary sources and rare materials in Hirsch Library, the Museum Archives, and digitized documents in Documents Project of Latin American and Latino art.